 Perth is known by many to be one of the most remote cities in the world.

-Western Australia is host to some of the most beautiful scenery and beaches, whether you are a visitor or a local, there will always be something to do outside Perth on the weekend.
+Whether you are a visitor or a local, there will always be something to do outside Perth on the weekend.

 1. Rottnest Island